wp-plugins/media-library-assistant/readme.txt

 9. The Media Manager popup modal window showing additional filters for date and taxonomy terms.
 Also shows the enhanced Search Media box and the **full-function taxonomy support in the ATTACHMENT DETAILS area**.

 == Changelog ==

+= 1.82 =
+* New: A **"Select Parent" popup window** has been added to the Media/Assistant submenu table "Attached To" column, the Quick Edit area and the Media/Edit Media "Parent Information" meta box.
+You can select a parent from a list of posts/pages, search for parent candidates by keyword(s), and select "(Unattached)" to set the post_parent ID to zero.
+* New: For `[mla_gallery]`, **SVG image files** are rendered appropriately for all registered image sizes.
+Note that browser support for SVG images is also required.
+* New: Thumbnail support for **SVG image files** in the Media/Assistant submenu table.
+* New: A new **mla_get_options_tablist filter** allows you to filter the tabs in the Settings/Media Linrary Assistant submenu.
+An example added to the added to the MLA Mapping Hooks Example plugin (in the /examples directory) shows how to use the filter to remove a tab from the submenu.
+* New: **Clickable term lists example** added to the MLA Gallery Hooks Example plugin in the /examples directory.
+* New: **Formatted file size example** added to the MLA Gallery Hooks Example plugin in the /examples directory.
+* New: A **"latest images"** page template has been added to the **Mla Child Theme** in the /examples directory.
+* New: For custom fields ( "custom:" prefix) in `[mla_gallery]` and `[mla_tag_cloud]`, the new ",raw" option lets you return HTML tags for display in the gallery/cloud results.
+* Fix: IPTC/EXIF mapping rules for taxonomies that no longer exist are now removed when you click "Save Changes" on the Settings/Media Library Assistant IPTC/EXIF tab.
+This resolves a PHP Fatal Error when the mapping rules are applied.
+* Fix: The default Media link when Media/Assistant is the default Media submenu has been changed from "admin.php" to "upload.php".
+This resolves a problem with the WP Document Revisions plugin and its filtering of Document post type attachments.
+* Fix: For `[mla_gallery]`, the `mla_style=theme` setting will default to "false" for themes that support HTML5.

 = 1.81 =
 * Important Fix: A **serious defect in the Media Libarary Modal Window has been corrected.** The defect caused drag & drop file uploading to fail under many circumstances.